“Would you call me a wretched soul?”

 “Not on your life.
 Leave it to some younger fella with stronger nerves than me.”

 Just like that day in the idyllic meadow, there was someone—something—watching me.
-Like a terrible black statue it stood firm, framed by the rolling mist, and I slowly backed away from it.
-It made no move to follow me; the heavy veil that shrouded its form did not stir in the slightest, and before long it was no more than a dark spot at the end of the road.
+Like a terrible black statue it stood firm, framed by the rolling mist.
+I slowly backed away from it.
+It made no move to follow me.
+The heavy veil that shrouded its form didn’t stir in the slightest, and before long it was no more than a dark spot at the end of the road.
 Not until then did I turn my back on it, turning down the street to my house.
-I cast one final glance over my shoulder as I hurried to my door, and—what a horrific shock—there it was!
+I cast a final glance over my shoulder as I hurried to my door, and—what a horrific shock—there it was!
 Although it had never made a single step in my direction, there it stood, impossibly, at the end of my street.

 With a shiver I unlocked my door and hurried inside.